magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 ## Enable and configure Fastly using the Magento Admin {#cloud-fastly-config}
 To begin configuring Fastly, you need to enter and test Fastly credentials in Staging and Production.
 After successfully testing the credentials, you can continue with advanced configurations and [VCL snippets](#custom-vcl).

-We provide your Fastly Service ID and API key for Staging and Production environments.
+We provide your Fastly Service ID and API key (or token) for Staging and Production environments.
 These credentials are different for each environment.
 Make sure to use the correct credentials.

 Complete the following configuration steps in Staging and Production environments: